TikTok names ByteDance CFO Shouzi Chew as new CEO

 NEW YORK, April 30 (Reuters) - TikTok appointed Shouzi Chew, a Singaporean national, as the new Chief Executive Officer of the hot video-sharing platform, the company said on Friday.

-Chew, who is based in Singapore and was named CFO of TikTok parent company ByteDance in March this year, will continue in that role.
+Chew, based in Singapore, will retain close ties to TikTok's Chinese owner ByteDance where he will remain Chief Financial Officer.

+"We will continue building out our strong and deep management team as we set the stage for the next phase of TikTok's success."
+Chew said in a statement.

-TikTok's interim head Vanessa Pappas, based in Los Angeles, will be the new Chief Operating Officer.
+TikTok's interim head Vanessa Pappas, who led the company on an interim basis after the abrupt departure of its CEO last year, Kevin Mayer formerly of Walt Disney Co, will be the new Chief Operating Officer.

+"Shou brings deep knowledge of the company and industry, having led a team that was among our earliest investors ...
+He will add depth to the team, focusing on areas including corporate governance and long-term business initiatives," said Yiming Zhang, Founder and CEO of ByteDance.

+TikTok faced heavy scrutiny during former U.S. president Donald Trump’s administration, which alleged the app posed a national security threat as personal data of U.S. users could theoretically be obtained by China’s government.
+TikTok has denied the accusations.

+TikTok poached Disney’s Mayer as its CEO last year.
+Mayer resigned shortly after his tenure with the Chinese company at the height of a national security review which threatened to force the sale of the company at the time.

+Last year, it ramped up its engineering and moderation team in Mountain View, California, trying to base these data-sensitive positions outside of China.
+The company had previously said the personal data of millions of U.S. users are stored in Virginia, with backups in Singapore.

-Chew had served as Xiaomi’s chief financial officer from 2015 to 2020, and ran its international business for a year.
+Chew attended college in London, and has an MBA from Harvard.
+From 2015 to 2020, he served as Xiaomi’s chief financial officer, and ran its international business for a year.

 ((E.Wang@thomsonreuters.com; +1 9172873971; Reuters Messaging: E.Wang@thomsonreuters.com@reuters.net))